arshiyamohammed15/cicdpipeline/docs/architecture/modules-mapping-and-gsmd-guide.md

 > **Scope:** This file maps **module codes** (M01–M20) to their **VS Code extension folders** and **GSMD snapshot folders**, and records verifiable facts about `gsmd/`.
 It incorporates the validated architectural rules from `architecture-vscode-modular-extension.md` and the strictly factual review of `ZeroUI2.0/gsmd`.
 >
+> **⚠️ IMPORTANT**: The authoritative module categorization system is defined in **[ZeroUI Module Categories V 3.0](./ZeroUI%20Module%20Categories%20V%203.0.md)**.
+This mapping document provides technical folder mappings for implementation purposes, but module categories (FM/PM/EPC/CCP) are defined in the V 3.0 document.
+>
 > **No assumptions.** Everything here is derived from the attached architecture document and the contents of `ZeroUI2.0.zip` exactly as inspected.

 ---